vvoicu/TFC/README.md

 # TEST FRAMEWORK COLLECTION

 Container based test framework for application container migrations.
 The idea is to take the solution and be able to build a fatjar (now is about 100 mb) that you just copy to your containers and just run the suites.
-Fast run (pre compiled) test solution for container use. (!!!fat jar main class not currently implemented!!!).
+Fast run (pre compiled) test solution for container use.

+Issues: config files folder structure is not yet set to support the use from jar.
+Will need to rewrite but the base code for the main class and the jar with dependencies build works.

 # 1. Environment Setup